efarraro/krumit/_abilities/Dodge.md

 ---

 EN_name: "Dodge"
-EN_description: "Remove any 'attack' actions from your opponent's current attack.
+EN_description: "Remove any 🔸 from your opponent's current action.
 Use 4 abilities to recharge"
 EN_flavor: "'Pfff, who needs a shield when you have moves like these?' – Mischief"
 tile_id: Dodge
 cost: 2